-Olin offers a "learning continuum" that includes co-curriculars, research, clubs, community service and "Passionate Pursuits," the study of individual intellectual interests.
-The learning continuum is vital for the kind of vibrant, student-centered culture we have created here at Olin - a culture that fosters hands-on learning, creativity, entrepreneurial thinking, and discovery.
+Olin views its program as a "learning continuum" that connects and often blends the formal academic program to co-curricular activities, research with faculty, clubs, community service and "Passionate Pursuits."
+The learning continuum is vital for the kind of vibrant, studentcentered culture we have created at Olin - a culture that fosters hands-on learning, creativity, entrepreneurial thinking, and discovery.
 We invite you to explore Olin College.